 |On Sunday 15th May 2011, the second day of The Museum's Flight Simulator Show, Robinson R44 II, G-IGZZ, flew in from Gloucestershire Airport, in bright sunshine, for a visit.
 Later in the day the weather deteriorated, cloud moved in and departure was against a gloomy, grey, sky.
 Thanks to John Phillips for the G-IGZZ photographs.|

 their demonstration Robinson R66, N66NN, c/n 0016, to

 The Helicopter Museum for a short visit.
 Launched in the UK in February 2011 the new, low-cost, 5-seat turbine helicopter has been purchased by Nick and Julia Hawes.
-N66NN was the first R66 to be delivered in Europe and remains on the FAA register pending European Aviation Safety Agency (EASA) certification which was expected in September 2011 but is not yet achieved.
+N66NN was the first R66 to be delivered in Europe and remained on the FAA register pending European Aviation Safety Agency (EASA) certification which was not achieved until 30th April 2015..